 Threat intelligence has become a key tool leveraged by security teams worldwide in combating smart adversaries on all fronts.
 Whether it comes to driving preemptive actions to block emerging threats, studying adversary behavior, or shaping the overall security strategy, threat intel plays a role in many varied aspects of cybersecurity within an organization.
-Now, with the advent of security automation, it becomes crucial to understand how organizations can level up their threat intel operations by leveraging automation capabilities.
+Now, with the advent of security automation, it becomes crucial to understand how organizations can level up their threat intel operations by leveraging automation capabilities in a threat intelligence platform.

 Stages of the Threat Intel Process